deependujha/Optimizers_In_Machine_n_Deep_Learning/readme.md

-# Optimizers in Deep Learning 🏃🏻
+# Optimizers in Machine & Deep Learning 🏃🏻